Real gamma distribution on analytic bundles of flag varieties: Analytic bundles of flag varieties

-Assume the readers are familiar basic combinatorical notions, like integer partition, Young tableaux, skew tableaux, and Litterwood-Richardson rule etc. For an overview of these topics, see \cite{fulton1997young}, \cite{macdonald1998symmetric}, \cite{goodman2009gtm255}.
-We often identify the irreducible representions of the general linear group $GL_k$ and the symmetric group $S_k$ via the Schur-Weyl duality, whose proof can be found above.
+Assume the readers are familiar with basic combinatorial notions, like integer partitions, Young tableaux, skew tableaux, and Schur-Weyl duality, etc. For an overview of these topics, see \cite{fulton1997young}, \cite{macdonald1998symmetric}, \cite{goodman2009gtm255}.
+We often identify the irreducible representations of the general linear group $GL_k$ and the symmetric group $S_k$ via the Schur-Weyl duality, whose proof can be found above.
 Let $V = \mathbb K^n,$ where $ \mathbb K = \mathbb R, \mathbb C, \mathbb H.$

 \begin{proposition} ${\rm End}_{S_k}(V^{\otimes k}) \cong \mathbb{C}[GL(V)]$ and ${\rm End}_{GL(V)}(V^{\otimes k}) \cong \mathbb{C}[S_k]$. \end{proposition}

 An analytic bundle is a vector bundle such that the projection mapping from the bundle to the base is analytic.
 The following three examples deal with the real case, $\mathbb K = \mathbb R$.